-There’s a picture on the inside sleeve of Heatmiser’s final album Mic City Sons, of a man (most likely drummer Tony Lash), his feet resting on a line of kegs, eyes closed, fingers in his ears.
-It’s a weirdly appropriate fit for what would be the band’s last album, a (possible) knowing wink at the impending end of the band.
+There’s a picture on the inside sleeve of Heatmiser’s Mic City Sons, the Portland group’s final album, of a man (most likely drummer Tony Lash), his feet resting on a line of kegs, eyes closed, fingers in his ears.
+It’s a weirdly appropriate fit for what would be the band’s exit, a (possible) knowing wink at their final bow.
 The only surprising part, however, is that it’s not singer/guitarist Elliott Smith depicted as the one closing himself off.

 When Heatmiser released Mic City Sons in 1996, 20 years ago this month, Smith had already begun a critically well-received if not yet commercially successful solo career that had begun to sap most of his time and attention.
 He was playing more solo shows and releasing more music outside of the band, at the time having recently released his self-titled 1995 Kill Rock Stars effort, an immaculate set of lo-fi indie folk that kicked off with his now-legendary track “Needle in the Hay.”
 Where Smith went next would prove to be some of the best music ever to come from the Pacific Northwest.
 Yet, though it was at odds with his solo career, so was Mic City Sons.